 All of this because of the prevalence of sin and the moral weakness of the Christian churches.

 I notice that even today, given the unprecedented wildfire in Colorado, and the flood in northern Florida, the leaders do not suggest that we should ask God for help.
 Their advice is if we all work together we will be fine.
 I wonder how the thousands of people in Colorado whose homes have been burned to the ground feel about this advice!

 The idea is that the human spirit will prevail.
-I don't believe so.
+I don’t believe so.
 It is the Spirit of God who will prevail.
-Why cannot we understand that simple, observable fact?
+Why can’t we understand that simple, observable fact?

-If we in America are going to save ourselves and our families we are going to have to be careful of the prevalence of sexual sins.
+If we in America are going to save ourselves and our families, we must be careful about the prevalence of sexual sins.
 Sexual lust is a large part of the offering of the media.
 There is a drive toward public nakedness.
 I believe this emphasis will increase because there is not enough moral strength to resist it.